emmanuelonwukwe/emma-backend-framework/README.md

 ## API users

 - After login, generate a personal access token, save it on the user device store.
-Pass it to the header `Token` of the http client you are using and make subsequent requests with it to allow all authentication related functions to work eg authUser(), isAuth(), authPanelChecker($panel) etc;
+Pass it to the header `Token` of the http client you are using and make subsequent requests with it to allow all authentication related functions to work eg` authUser(), isAuth(), authPanelChecker($panel)` etc;
-- `authPanelChecker()` works only to start session on any auth/or unauthenticated routes but passing a panel args to it requies that the user must be auth by session or token to access the panel.

 ## Csrf management
 - call `csrf_token()` method in input field to generate token.
 Ensure that session is started before the function call else it will not set the session for the token.